-La Marcus Edna Thompson became known as the "Father of Gravity" in 1884 when he built the world's first roller coaster, the Switchback Railway, in Coney Island.
+La Marcus Edna Thompson became known as the "Father of Gravity" in 1884 when he built the the first commercially operated roller coaster, the Switchback Railway, in Coney Island.
 Thompson then founded an amusement empire called the L.A.
 Thompson Scenic Railway Company, which manufactured classic roller coasters and an assortment of other rides for amusement parks all over the world.

 The Switchback was 600 feet long and ran six miles per hour along West Tenth Street from Surf Avenue to the ocean.
 It was not a round-trip ride.
 The passengers left the car, which was then turned around and sent back to the start.
 The fare was a nickel.
 Thompson then developed a scenic coaster that traveled at a slow pace through tunnels illuminated only by headlights on the lead car.
 The ride was the first tunnel of love.